ellakoa/postcard-poem/content/posts/the-blushing-sun.md

   The sun rises eagerly out of his bed.
-  Clouds hang out a floating drape to cover his modesty as he wakes, but, at times the clouds are off in a dream, not a cloud in the sky is to be seen.
+  Clouds hang out a floating drape to cover his modesty as he wakes, but, at times the clouds are off in a dream not a cloud in the sky is to be seen.

   Flushing red then blushing pink,